RubeGroup/SPRINT-MS/README.md

 For example to make a conda environment to run SPRINT-MS:

-- `conda create --name sprintms` - this creates conda environment called sprintms
+- `conda env create -f environment.yml` - this creates conda environment called sprintms and installs required packages
 - `source activate sprintms` - this activates environment
-- `conda install scipy numpy matplotlib scikit-learn`

 # Data included: